IBM/kar-apps/reefer/README.md

 - start the reefer application using `IMAGE_PREFIX=quay.io/ibm [kar-apps-install-dir]/reefer/scripts/reefer-compose-start.sh`
 - when the application is ready, point browser at the URL listed for the reefer GUI
 - stop the reefer application using `[kar-apps-install-dir]/reefer/scripts/reefer-compose-stop.sh`
+- stor the KAR runtime using `[kar-install-dir]/scripts/docker-compose-stop.sh`

-## Deploying Reefer using rootless podman from the latest reefer release
+## Deploying Reefer using rootless podman play kube from the latest reefer release
-- if KAR was previously launched using docker-compose, stop KAR by running `[kar-install-dir]/scripts/docker-compose-stop.sh`
+- stop the KAR runtime if it is running using `[kar-install-dir]/scripts/docker-compose-stop.sh`
 - start the kar runtime and reefer application using `IMAGE_PREFIX=quay.io/ibm [kar-apps-install-dir]/reefer/scripts/reefer-play-start.sh`
 - when the application is ready, point browser at the URL listed for the reefer GUI
-- stop KAR and the reefer application using `[kar-apps-install-dir]/reefer/scripts/reefer-play-stop.sh`
+- stop KAR runtime and the reefer application using `[kar-apps-install-dir]/reefer/scripts/reefer-play-stop.sh`

 ## Deploying Reefer using kind, k3d or docker desktop from latest reefer release
 - See [KAR Deployment Options](https://github.com/IBM/kar/blob/main/docs/kar-deployments.md) for instructions on installing these